Abortion in the United States: Dobbs v. Jackson Women's Health Organization

 FDA v.
 Alliance for Hippocratic Medicine brought into question the Food and Drug Administration (FDA)'s approval and rules around mifepristone, after lower courts had deemed the FDA's approval unlawful.
 In Arizona, the state Supreme Court ruled in Planned Parenthood Arizona v.
 Mayes that instead of a 15-week ban on abortion passed by the state in 2022, that the state should follow a 1902 law, based on a pre-ratification 1864 law, that disallowed nearly any abortion except in the case of a medical emergency, though the state government repealed the 1902 law in May 2024 to allow the 2022 law to take precedence.
 Some Republicans, including allies of presidential candidate Donald Trump, have pushed Project 2025, a sweeping government reform plan that includes banning abortions at a federal level as well as access to medical abortions drugs.
 Democrats used the pushback against these Republican and conservative anti-abortion goals as a point of campaigning for the election.

-Although states nominally allow abortion to prevent the woman's imminent death, five woman have died to pregnancy related issues in Texas alone due to doctors refusing to perform abortions because of the state's abortion law despite the de jure legal circumstances.
+Although states nominally allow abortion to prevent the woman's imminent death, five women have died to pregnancy related issues in Texas alone due to doctors refusing to perform abortions because of the state's abortion law despite the de jure legal circumstances.

 Abortion-related issues were a topic in the 2024 United States elections, including these referendums: 2024 Arizona Proposition 139, 2024 Colorado Amendment 79, 2024 Florida Amendment 4, 2024 Montana Initiative 128, 2024 Maryland Question 1, 2024 Missouri Amendment 3, 2024 New York Proposal 1, 2024 Nebraska Initiative 439, 2024 Nevada Question 6, and 2024 South Dakota Amendment G.

 In 2026, 2024 Nevada Question 6 needs to be approved again to enshrine abortion in the state's constitution, while legislators in Hawaii, Virginia, and the state of Washington proposed similar amendments to codify abortion rights in 2026.